j-oey/bronxpack/README.md

 -the mod automatically setups up the game rules for you <br />
 -when in game type "spawnbot" in console to add a bot <br />
 -if playing unsetup 2 bots is helpful as they dont always go to good places <br />
+## (Plutonium T5) *work in progress*
+-choose the game mode search and destory <br />
+-the mod automatically setups up the game rules for you <br />
+-bot auto connects in when host spawns on first round <br />
 # In Game Commands/Functions
 ## (S1x)
 ### Host Only